Skip to main content

 Palliative care

-This is supportive care.
-It's aimed at preventing and treating symptoms or problems caused by the bile duct cancer.
-Palliative care is used with every type of cancer treatment at every stage of bile duct cancer.
+Palliative care is supportive care.
+It's aimed at preventing and treating symptoms or problems caused by the cancer.
+Palliative care is used with every type of cancer treatment and at every stage of bile duct cancer.
 It includes things like medicines to prevent nausea, pain control, and maintaining the flow of bile where a tumor may block it.
-Palliative care is focused on helping you feel better, it's not used to treat the cancer.
+Palliative care is focused on helping you feel better.
+It is not used to treat the cancer.

 Maintaining your quality of life is an important goal.
 Please don’t hesitate to discuss pain, other symptoms, or any quality-of-life concerns with your cancer care team.